 About Lemon Yogurt Dressing:

-The reason I turned to yogurt for creamy base for this dressing is that I rarely have any buttermilk on hand, and if I do, I’ve bought it for a specific recipe – but I do usually have yogurt, large cartons of plain Greek yogurt to use in baking, cooking, subbing for sour cream or to eat for breakfast.
-Unless I’m Making Homemade Yogurt, which I sometimes do, I think the quality of those cartons vs. price makes them a bargain compared to individual-sized, flavored cartons and you can’t beat the versatility.
+The reason I turned to yogurt for a creamy base for this dressing is that I rarely have any buttermilk on hand, and if I do, I’ve bought it for a specific recipe – but I do usually have yogurt, large cartons of plain Greek yogurt to use in baking, cooking, subbing for sour cream, or to eat for breakfast.

 You can count on a good Greek yogurt to bring plenty of that twang that you might get from buttermilk or sour cream.
-Once you add in the lemon for a bit of acidy zip and the touch of oil for smoothness and richness, you’ve got a pretty good base for a customized dressing.
+Once you add in the lemon for a bit of acidic zip and the touch of oil for smoothness and richness, you’ve got a pretty good base for a customized dressing.

-All you’re going to need is an herb or two (and this is so versatile, you can use just about anything you like) a good amount of black pepper and a bit of honey if you’d like some sweetness, Then just shake shake shake (hand it off to one of the kids if they need a “chore”) and it’s good to go on just about anything you’d like.
-We like it not just on salads but with crudites, too and this is beautiful with Salmon.
-I’ve used this Lemon Yogurt Dressing in the Salmon & Peas Salad on my post, “What to do with that Canned Salmon Lurking in the Pantry.
+All you need is an herb or two (and this is so versatile, you can use just about anything you like), a good amount of black pepper, and a bit of honey if you’d like some sweetness.
+Then just shake shake shake (hand it off to one of the kids if they need a “chore”) and it’s good to go.

 Making Lemon Yogurt Dressing: